Ameba-AIoT/ameba-iot-docs/ameba/en/at_command/src/introduction.rst

    Image Tool

-Device profiles provide the necessary device information required for image download, with the naming rules:
+The device profiles provide the necessary device information required for image download, with the naming rules:

 .. code-block::

    <SoC name>_<OS type>_<Flash type>[_<Extra info>].rdev

-For different type of chips, you should select the corresponding rdev file before downloading image to flash.
-You can click the :menuselection:`File > Open` to select corresponding rdev file.
+For different Ameba chips, click the :menuselection:`File > Open` to select the corresponding ``.rdev`` file before downloading image to Flash.
 Then, select the corresponding image files.

 Before downloading image, the chip should enter download mode at first.

-You can press and hold the :guilabel:`DOWNLOAD` button on chip, then press the :guilabel:`CHIP_EN` button, the chip will enter download mode after you loosen them both.
+1. Press and hold the :guilabel:`DOWNLOAD` button on chip

+2. Press the :guilabel:`CHIP_EN` button

+3. Release them both to let the chip enter download mode

-Then connect the chip module to PC with USB cable, and press the :guilabel:`DOWNLOAD` button of Image Tool to start downloading the image files.
+4. Connect the chip module to PC with USB cable, and press the :guilabel:`DOWNLOAD` button of Image Tool to start downloading the image files